BYD Sealion 5 vs Chery E5

 Who Should Buy Which?

-Buy the BYD Sealion 5 if: You want the lower entry price, prioritise performance, or prefer BYD's approach to design and ownership experience.
+Buy the BYD Sealion 5 if: You want the lower entry price, prioritise performance, need more boot space, or prefer BYD's approach to design and ownership experience.

 Buy the Chery E5 if: You value a longer warranty, or prefer Chery's approach to design and ownership experience.